thernoff/shop/README.md

-The project of an online store.
-(Yii 2 Basic Project Template)
+The project of an online store (Yii 2 Basic Project Template).
 ==============================================================

 - the site is created on the Yii2 framework using the jQuery library, the MySQL database;